-The joyous aspects of life and some commiseration with the vagaries of the human condition have influenced such works as the “Six Short Pieces for Piano,” “Crazy Jane,” “Waking Up Slow,” “Looking For Drive,” “Correspondence” and “Fanfare for Elizabeth.”
-A visceral correspondence with a few moments in nature showed up in “Backyard Toccata”.
+The joyous aspects of life in celebration and some commiseration with the vagaries of the human condition influenced such works as the “Six Short Pieces for Piano,” “Crazy Jane” for violin and piano, “Waking Up Slow” and “Looking For Drive” for trombone and piano and “Fanfare for Elizabeth” for piano solo.
+A visceral response to a few noisy moments in nature show up in “Backyard Toccata”.